-6-

 "No."

-"Then you are empty like me.
+"Then you are empty like me and care little for these people.
 A psycho maybe?"

 "Nah.
 That does not feel right either.
 What if, we are turned into this, uncaring mess?"